 Beginning on a new medication is associated with certain risks.
 Any medication has the potential to cause side effects and interactions with other prescriptions, over the counter medications, or supplements that you currently take.
 You will work closely with your psychiatric practitioner to reduce these risks and carefully monitor how you respond to a new prescription.
 Patients should keep their psychiatric practitioner up to date about any changes to medications including over the counter medications and supplements like vitamins or herbal remedies.

-Over time, you may find that your well-being has improved, and it’s important that patients work directly with their psychiatric practitioner to modify, taper, or discontinue any medications.
+Over time, you may find that your well-being has improved, and it’s important that patients work directly with their psychiatric practitioner to safely modify, taper, or discontinue any medications.
+Changing medications without medical guidance can lead to adverse effects, and your providers want to work with you to avoid this risk.
 At the same time, it will be helpful for your psychotherapist to know how you are feeling on your medications, and while psychotherapists cannot make changes to your medications, goals in psychotherapy can be modified based on your feelings and response to your new medications.

 Beginning a new medication to help facilitate and improve your mental health is a personal decision that our team is committed to guiding you through thoughtfully and responsibly.
 After starting a new prescription, your practitioners will want to see you more frequently to assess your well-being, and your entire mental health care team will be available to help you assess any changes.
 Some people may feel a difference soon after initiating a new medication while other medications could take several weeks to reach an effective dose in your body.